Skip to content

 An in-place upgrade is suitable for most environments except the ones that use ephemeral storage and/or host addresses.

-NOTE: MongoDB creates a user that belongs to two groups, which is a potential security risk.
+MongoDB creates a user that belongs to two groups, which is a potential security risk.
 This is fixed in Percona Server for MongoDB: the user is included only in the mongod group.
 To avoid problems with current MongoDB setups, existing user group membership is not changed when you migrate to Percona Server for MongoDB.
 Instead, a new mongod user is created during installation, and it belongs to the mongod group.

-This section describes an in-place upgrade of a mongod instance.
+This procedure describes an in-place upgrade of a mongod instance.
 If you are using data at rest encryption, refer to the Upgrading to Percona Server for MongoDB with data at rest encryption enabled section.

 Before starting the upgrade, we recommend to perform a full backup of your data.